Henry Street salamander tunnels: History

 In the early 1980s, volunteers assisted the salamander crossing with a bucket brigade.
 (Note: In New Hampshire people still hand-move salamanders.
 The Harris Center for Conservation Education organizes a salamander Crossing Brigade made up of volunteers each year.
 In New Jersey volunteers assist salamanders and other amphibians crossing roads.
 New York state has a similar volunteer salamander assist project.)
 Volunteers waited along Henry Street and put migrating salamanders in buckets to carry them across the street.
 In 1987 a German drainage company (ACO Polymer) heard the story about volunteers assisting the salamander crossing and paid for a tunnel project under Henry Street.
 The Amherst Department of Public Works, University of Massachusetts, the Hitchcock Center for the Environment and the Massachusetts Audubon Society supported the project.
 It is estimated that 100 to 200 animals use the tunnels annually.
 Volunteers watch for salamanders that miss the tunnels and assist them.
 In 1988 fifty people came out to watch the migration when the tunnels opened.

 After the success of the Henry Street tunnels, the state of California built salamander tunnels under roads.
 The United States Geological Survey has conducted studies to see if salamanders are using the tunnels.
 They also determined that the correct distance between tunnels is a maximum of 12.5 m.
 The study also determined that the barrier wall that funnels salamanders into the tunnels is more efficient if solid.
 Mesh barriers did not work as well.

-In 2024, the town of Amherst announced that they would close Henry Street for two days (February 28 and 29th, 2024) so that salamanders not using the tunnels would not be run over.
+In 2024, the town of Amherst closed Henry Street for two days so that salamanders not using the tunnels would not be run over.
 The Hitchcock Center for the Environment partnered with the town to arrange for volunteers to assist salamanders that do not use the tunnels.
 Many people come to watch the crossing each year.